ScooloV/bbpedia/docs/death_zone/new_inducements.md

 You may cast this spell at the start of any of the opposition's team turns, before any player is activated.
 Target any opposition player anywhere on the pitch, and roll a D6:

 * On a roll of 3+, the player is hit by a swirling storm of incorporeal dark magic.
-* On a roll of 1 or 2, the magic engulfs the player brieflyy before the spell dissipates harmlessly.
+* On a roll of 1 or 2, the magic engulfs the player briefly before the spell dissipates harmlessly.

 Until the end of this drive, the MA, ST, and AG characteristics of a player hit by One Thousand Cuts are reduced by 1.